GcMcG/PLT_TechTest_GcMcG/README.md

 This will install all node modules and run webpack to minify the files down into a file called skusearch.bundle.js in dist folder.

 3- browse to the location where the files have been hosted

+To run jest test
+npm run test

+OR

+npx jest